witer33/nhtp/README.md

 # nhtp
-A nim HTML Parser made for fun.
+A nim HTML Parser made for fun, with a simple python port with nimpy and nimporter.